Christopher Bullock (civil servant): World War I

 Following his Cambridge studies, Bullock took first place in the open competition for the Home and Indian Civil Services and in 1914, he chose India.
 However, at the outbreak of World War I, he volunteered for service with the Rifle Brigade Special Service.
 He was one of three officers (and 175 men) of the battalion wounded on 6 July 1915 during a major attack by the 11th Infantry Brigade on the German trenches near the small Flanders village of Boesinghe (Boezinge), about three miles north of Ypres, following the Second Battle of Ypres.
 He was seriously wounded and mentioned in dispatches.

 Role in British aviation

-Returning to active service, he was seconded to the Royal Flying Corps, training as an observer and then gaining his wings as a pilot in Egypt before being declared unfit for flying duties in 1917.
+Returning to active service, Bullock was seconded to the Royal Flying Corps, training as an observer and then gaining his wings as a pilot in Egypt before being declared unfit for flying duties in 1917.

-He then joined the Air Staff, beginning his work for the Air Ministry, and was appointed O.B.E. in 1919.
-He was appointed C.B.E. in 1926, C.B. in 1929 and K.C.B. in 1932.
+Bullock then joined the Air Staff, beginning his work for the Air Ministry, and was appointed Officer of the British Empire in 1919 with promotion to Commander in 1926.
+He was subsequently appointed Commander of the Bath in 1929 with promotion to Knight Commander in 1932.